-- On-Site User: An individual who is physically present at the facility at some point during the reporting period to conduct research on an approved experiment.
-Facility staff are counted as users if they participate in an approved experiment. - The facility shall count each user who has completed registration, training, safety documentation, has a valid user agreement, and has badge that facilitates tracking. - Remote User: An individual who has been granted the authority to remotely monitor or control an approved experiment or process data from an approved experiment at the facility and who has utilized that authority at some point during the reporting period.
+- On-Site User: An individual who is physically present at the facility at some point during the reporting period to conduct research and/or development on an approved experiment.
+Facility scientific staff are counted as users if they participate in the research and/or development of an approved experiment. - The facility shall count each user who has completed registration, training, safety documentation, has a valid user agreement, and has badge that facilitates tracking. - Remote User: An individual who has been granted the authority to remotely monitor or control an approved experiment, participate in the development of an approved experiment, or process data from an approved experiment at the facility and who has utilized that authority at some point during the reporting period.
 If an individual qualifies as an On-Site User and as a Remote user, that individual should be counted as an On-Site user. - Data Users: An individual who reduces and/or analyzes data provided by the facility but did not participate in the collection, calibration, or reconstruction of that data and who is neither an OnSite or Remote user.